 Early childhood care and education providers advocate for children and conduct themselves as members of the early childhood profession by upholding ethical and professional standards.

-The A.A.S.
-Degree is Accredited through the National Association for the Education Young Children (NAEYC)
+- Accredited through the National Association for the Education of Young Children (NAEYC)

 Certificates & Degrees

-- Technical Certificate in Early Childhood Care and Education
+- Early Childhood Care and Education Technical Certificate (1 year)

-- Bachelor of Arts Early Childhood/Early Childhood Special Education Blended Certificate
+- Bachelor of Arts in Early Childhood Education (2+2 years)

 Paying for College